"Harry Potter," Katy Perry big People's Choice winners

 Female romp "Bridesmaids" won best comedy movie and Johnny Depp picked up the best actor award.

-Emma Stone, 23, took the trophies for both movie actress and favourite comedy actress for her roles in civil rights era film "The Help" and "Crazy, Stupid, Love."
+Emma Stone, 23, took the trophies for both movie actress and favorite comedy actress for her roles in civil rights era film "The Help" and "Crazy, Stupid, Love."

 "I moved to LA eight years ago this week with my mom and it is so insane to be standing up here right now," Stone told the audience.

-Television honours included "Glee" star Lea Michele and Neil Patrick Harris for "How I Met Your Mother," which also won favourite TV comedy show.
+Television honors included "Glee" star Lea Michele and Neil Patrick Harris for "How I Met Your Mother," which also won favorite TV comedy show.
 "Two Broke Girls" was voted best new TV comedy.

 Adam Sandler won best movie comedy actor and "Water for Elephants," starring "Twilight" heartthrob Robert Pattinson, won best movie drama.